Skip to main content

 • Willingness to collaborate

-• A firm commitment to the entire 14-week program, which will run on Saturdays from February to May
+• A firm commitment to the entire 14-week program, which will run on Saturdays (typically 10am – 5pm) from February to May

 • Check the Tisch Future Game Designers page for full application requirements.

-Applications for Future Game Designers open each May and are due in November.
+Applications for Future Game Designers typically open each May and are due at the beginning of November.

 APPLY for the Future Game Designers program.